 Questions & Answers

-I ran out of fuel, now it is full.
-But my furnace won't kick back on.
+After refueling my furnace it won't kick back on.
 I have turned it off and on a few times trying to bleed the air out.
-What else can I do ?
+What else can I do?

-I don't believe kicking it off and on to bleed that is the proper way to do so.
-I think it's more like bleeding a break line if you ran it empty.
-I would have a professional come take care of this because I do know if done wrong you can cause damage to the unit and potentially a hazardous situation.
+I don't believe kicking the furnace off and on to bleed is the proper way to do so.
+I think it's more like bleeding a broken line if you ran it empty.
+I would have a professional take care of this because I do know if done wrong you can cause damage to the unit and potentially a hazardous situation.